ConfusedHello/USB-Mic/JOURNAL.md

 ---

+## June 25th
+One business week later - I'm partially back!
+My gimbal has been submitted successfully and the invite to Undercity has been received!!
+Spent a little time today finishing up the schematic.
+Realistically I'll work on the PCB tomorrow - its the final week of Term 3 so prepare for some 12hr days over the holidays.

+**Time spent: 4hrs**

 ## June 20th
 Significant progress today!
 However, the project will be put on hold until next Tuesday due to school tests and SAT deadlines.
 Progress will be journaled next week!